Dropkick: Baseball slide

 The wrestler runs and slides feet first at the opponent, kicking them with both feet, like a baseball player sliding into a base.
 It is usually performed by a wrestler in the ring sliding to kick the upper torso or head of a wrestler standing outside and beside the ring.
 A variation involves sliding to kick the head of an opponent hung upside-down from the turnbuckles.

 In defensive terms, a baseball slide can be used to counter an Irish whip, as the whipped wrestler slides before they hit the ropes.
 It can also be used to slide under an opponent, usually as a technique to avoid an attempted kick.

 Corner dropkick

 The wrestler sets up the opponent, usually seated at a corner turnbuckle and hits him with a dropkick.
 The most common variation of this is a rope-aided version, where the wrestler uses the ring ropes to elevate his body, connecting with a dropkick to the opponent's chest upon landing.
-Used by Jeff Hardy and Jack Gallagher.
+Used by Jeff Hardy and Jack Gallagher, the latter calling the move The Gentleman's Dropkick.

 Dropsault

-Also known as a backflip dropkick, a dropsault is an attack where the wrestler jumps up and kicks the opponent with both feet and then executes a backflip, landing on the mat chest-first.
+Also known as a backflip dropkick or a moonsault dropkick, a dropsault is an attack where the wrestler jumps up and kicks the opponent with both feet and then executes a backflip, landing on the mat chest-first.
 Sometimes this move can see the wrestler land chest-first on another opponent.
 Many wrestlers perform this move with great care, as any slight twist in their body can injure them.
 This move was popularized by Paul London during his tenure in the WWE.
+This move has also be used to attack both a standing opponent as well as an already supine opponent.